0NG/Format-Preserving-Encryption/README.md

 An [existing C++ implementation](https://github.com/randombit/botan/tree/753b4c2d5301574d3c9390b79aa275a49809e6c8/src/lib/misc/fpe_fe1) based on the FFX mode, but the implementation differs from the NIST recommendation.

 Also, another [implementation in Go](https://github.com/capitalone/fpe) is great.
 I have learned a lot from it.

+## TODO

+1. Make the API simpler
+2. More effective implementation